extric99/Hackintosh-NUC7I7DNKE/README.md

 ## Known Issues
 - DRM issues that are inherent to integrated iGPU only
-- Need to replace the built-in wifi module to get wifi working.
+- Built-in wifi does not work.
+Since I replaced the wifi module I can not test the itwlm kext for intel wifi.
+If you need the intel wifi to work please add the kext yourself.
+[Download Intel Wifi kext here](https://github.com/OpenIntelWireless/itlwm)
-- SATA Support broken in BigSur
+- native SATA Support broken in BigSur but workaround can be enabled in the config.plist

 ## Bios Setup: